Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Introduction

 Other efforts contribute tools for CG system construction and visualization~\cite{Machado2016}, highlight statistical inconsistencies in Martini models~\cite{Voth2021}, or discuss broader applications in macromolecular modeling~\cite{Voth2018}.
 Although these methods advance the CG mapping landscape, key challenges persist.
 Most models focus on either fixed-resolution mapping or specific chemical classes, and few generalize across chemically diverse small molecules.
 Crucially, the expanded chemical vocabulary in Martini 3 amplifies mapping ambiguity, especially in aromatic, branched, or heteroatom-rich systems.
 Existing ML frameworks often depend on curated training data or fail to yield directly simulation-ready topologies \cite{Husic2020}.
 Moreover, while some approaches address mapping prediction, they do not integrate rule-based validation or ensure reproducibility across runs \cite{Bolhuis2024, Niki2022}.
 These limitations collectively motivate us to build a unified, rule-driven framework capable of mapping arbitrary molecules into Martini 3 representations with full automation, extensibility, and physical consistency.
-Recent progress using the Martini 3 Force Field in coarse-graining of small molecules has been developed through Auto-MartiniM3 by Szczuka \emph{et. al.}. \cite{Szczuka2025}.
-Although Auto-MartiniM3 exhibits excellent scalability and efficiency, its applicability remains restricted to molecules containing fewer than approximately 20 heavy atoms, beyond which the automated mapping and parametrization procedures lose reliability.
+Recent progress using the Martini 3 force field for small molecules includes Auto-MartiniM3 \cite{Szczuka2025}, which demonstrates strong scalability and performance on small chemical systems.
+However, systematic integration of molecule-specific bonded parameter extraction and validation across diverse chemical spaces remains an open challenge.
+Furthermore, it is to note that although the Martini 3 model construction is supported by comprehensive guidelines and well-documented best practices \cite{Souza_book, martini3_tutorials}, applying these conventions systematically across large and chemically diverse datasets remains non-trivial in high-throughput settings.